For Health Professionals

 Frequently Asked Questions

-Is there a limit for what medical professionals can charge for an IME?
+Is there a limit for what health professionals can charge for an IME?

-There is no rule or regulation limiting the amount that medical professionals can charge for providing the Civil Resolution Tribunal (CRT) with an independent medical examination (IME) report in motor vehicle injury disputes.
+There is no rule or regulation limiting the amount that health professionals can charge for providing the Civil Resolution Tribunal (CRT) with an independent medical examination (IME) report in motor vehicle injury disputes.

 However, section 5(1)(a) of the Accident Claims Regulation does set a $2,000 limit on the amount that a party can recover for the expense of obtaining an IME.

-When a CRT member decides that an IME is required for an injured party in a dispute, the CRT will contact a medical professional on the IME roster who appears to have the appropriate expertise.
-The CRT will provide the medical professional with terms of reference for the IME, including:
+When a CRT member decides that an IME is required for an injured party in a dispute, the CRT will contact a health professional on the IME roster who appears to have the appropriate expertise.
+The CRT will provide the health professional with terms of reference for the IME, including:

 - the available information about the party’s injuries,

-- a statement of any facts and assumptions the medical professional should rely upon,
+- a statement of any facts and assumptions the health professional should rely upon,

 - the questions that the CRT requires be answered in the IME report, and